-- The school doors are open from: 8:30am.
-The school day starts at 8.55am.
+- The school gates are open from: 8:00pm.
+The school day starts at 8.30am.
 All pupils should be in their classroom at this time.
-The school day ends at 3:00pm for Reception, 3:05pm for Year 1, 3:10pm for Year 2, 3:15pm for LKS2 and 3:20pm for UKS2. - The first (morning) registration session starts at 8.55am.
-Pupils will receive a late mark if they are not in their designated classroom by 9.00am.
-The register closes at 9.25am.
+The school day ends at 2:50pm. - The first (morning) registration session starts at 8.30am.
+Pupils will receive a late mark if they are not in their designated classroom by 8.33am.
+The register closes at 9.00am.
 Pupils will receive a mark of absence if they do not attend before this time.
-Attendance after the register closes will receive a mark to show that the pupil is on site, (U) but will count as an absent mark. - Pupils arriving late to school should report to the main school entrance and sign in via the electronic screen at reception. - The second (afternoon) registration session starts at 12:30pm for Reception, 1:00pm for KS1 and LKS2 and 1:30pm for UKS2. - If a pupil needs to leave school during the day, they must sign out at the main reception with a parent once authorisation has been given from a member of the Senior Leadership Team. - Pupils educated off-site are monitored daily for their attendance at the off-site/alternative provision.
+Attendance after the register closes will receive a mark to show that the pupil is on site, (U) but will count as an absent mark. - Pupils arriving late to school after 8.30 should report to the gym.
+Students must not enter via main reception until after 9am. - If a pupil needs to leave school during the day, they must sign out at the main reception with a parent once authorisation has been given from the Assistant Vice Principal for behaviour. - Pupils educated off-site are monitored daily for their attendance at the off-site/alternative provision.
 Staff work closely with the staff at the off-site provision, the pupil, and their parents to support the pupil to maintain good attendance.